nametable/ScoringEngine/README.md

-# Scoring Engine for CyberPatriot practice and similar.
+# ScoringEngine
+A system for practicing security skills on Linux distros
 ## Author: Logan Bateman
 ## License:GPLv3